FormidableLabs/builder/README.md

 Because `builder` archetypes are included as simple npm modules, two separate npm modules are required for archetypes: one for normal dependencies and one for dev dependencies.
-Whereas in a non-builder-archetype project you'd specify dev dependencies in `devDependencies`, with `builder` all dev dependencies must be regular `dependencies` on a separate dev npm module.
+Whereas in a non-builder-archetype project you’d specify dev dependencies in `devDependencies`, with `builder` all dev dependencies must be regular `dependencies` on a separate dev npm module.

-`builder` is designed so that when defining which archetypes to use in a consuming project's `.builderrc`, `builder` will look for two modules, one named appropriately in `dependencies` (ex: `my-archetype`) and one in `devDependencies` but with `-dev` appended to the name (ex: `my-archetype-dev`).
+`builder` is designed so that when defining which archetypes to use in a consuming project’s `.builderrc`, `builder` will look for two modules, one named appropriately in `dependencies` (ex: `my-archetype`) and one in `devDependencies` but with `-dev` appended to the name (ex: `my-archetype-dev`).

-To help with managing these while building a builder archetype, install [`builder-support`](https://github.com/FormidableLabs/builder-support) to create and manage a `dev/` directory within your archetype project with it's own `package.json` which can be published as a separate npm module.
+To help with managing these while building a builder archetype, install [`builder-support`](https://github.com/FormidableLabs/builder-support) to create and manage a `dev/` directory within your archetype project with it’s own `package.json` which can be published as a separate npm module.
-`builder-support` will not only create a `dev/package.json` with an appropriate package name, but will also keep all the other information from your archetype's primary `package.json` up to date as well as keep `README.md` and `.gitignore` in parity for hosting the project as a separate npm module.
+`builder-support` will not only create a `dev/package.json` with an appropriate package name, but will also keep all the other information from your archetype’s primary `package.json` up to date as well as keep `README.md` and `.gitignore` in parity for hosting the project as a separate npm module.